-SNAP 040610 Roof covering with asphalt materials Emissions from the use of bitumen oils, bitumen emulsions and industry bitumens are reported under this category, Emissions Source of emissions NMVOC Calculated Particles Reported by the plants according to requirements in their monitoring programmes.
+SNAP 040610 Roof covering with asphalt materials Key category for NMVOC Emissions from the use of bitumen oils, bitumen emulsions and industry bitumens are reported under this category, Emissions tier Source of emissions NMVOC T3 Calculated

-Asphalt roofing is a minor source of NMVOC and the emissions vary according to the production volumes over the years.
+Asphalt roofing is a minor source of NMVOC emissions and the emissions vary according to the production volumes over the years.
+Emission trends are presented in Figure 4.30.